-For the second quarter and the first six months of fiscal 2023, capital intensity of Cogeco Communications was 21.2% and 23.6%, respectively, compared to 19.5% and 19.6% for the same periods of the prior year.
+For the second quarter and the first six months of fiscal 2023, capital intensity was 21.2% and 23.6%, respectively, compared to 19.5% and 19.6% for the same periods of the prior year.
 Capital intensity increases for both periods are explained mainly by higher net capital expenditures related to network expansion projects, primarily in the Canadian telecommunications segment, partly offset by the revenue growth.
-Excluding network expansion projects, the second quarter and the first six months of fiscal 2023 capital intensity of Cogeco Communications, was 15.5% and 16.3% compared to 14.4% and 15.6% for the same periods of the prior year.
+Excluding network expansion projects, the second quarter and the first six months of fiscal 2023 capital intensity was 15.5% and 16.3% compared to 14.4% and 15.6% for the same periods of the prior year.